leocristofani/leonardo-20210522/QUESTIONS.md

 - Already mentioned above, close the socket connection when the user navigates away from the browser tab and subscribe back when the user reopens the tab.
 - Evaluate other ways to reduce the load on the server

-It's also worth mentioning that this version of the OrderBook does not use images, but if it were to use images that I'd optimize them
+It's also worth mentioning that this version of the OrderBook does not use images, but if it were to use images then I'd optimize them

 ## What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.